 Zoology is the study of Animal Biology in all its aspects, from cells to populations and from neurones to behaviour.
-Part II Zoology reflects this diversity; it is made up of seven 24-lecture modules in the Michaelmas Term and seven modules in the Lent Term.
+Part II Zoology reflects this diversity; it is made up of eight 24-lecture modules in the Michaelmas Term and seven modules in the Lent Term.
+The Genetics and Plant Sciences departments also each offer one module to Zoology students.
 Each student selects at least two modules in each term.
 The Easter Term is largely set aside for reading and revision, but there is a special series of six review lectures on Human Biology that are not directly examined.

 - The Department aims to provide a broad multidisciplinary course in Zoology.

 - To train students in a wide range of science-based skills that provide the learning base for future careers in disciplines such as health sciences, agriculture, environmental management, the emerging biotechnologies, publishing, teaching, research and management.

 - To offer a modular course of lectures and associated seminars, research projects and practical classes, supported by supervisions where appropriate.

 - To promote training in practical and conceptual skills in sub-disciplines ranging from molecular cell biology, through physiology and neurobiology, to the study of populations in both an ecological and evolutionary framework.